tplamondon/cover-letter-template-adjuster/Readme.md

 # Building/Running this program yourself
 I used Visual Studio 2022 to develop this using .NET 8.0.
 I think you can just pull the repository and open the project.

+# TODO

+Figure out why the zip files on githubs auto actions aren't getting named properly based on the tag name